requires Python 3.11+ # clone the verdra repo, then: pip install -e ./sdk/python/verdra-record

 pip install verdra-record

-// requires Node 20+ npm install @verdra/record // or: pnpm add @verdra/record · bun add @verdra/record
+// the TypeScript package tracks the Python schema; ETA Q3 2026 npm install @verdra/record // or: pnpm add @verdra/record · bun add @verdra/record

 Wrap any agent action with @record.capture(...).
 The SDK reads the runtime configuration at the call site, runs the four-strata capture, signs the package with your customer-held key, and writes it to your storage.